devfile/api/pkg/validation/validation-rule.md

 - limit to lowercase characters i.e.; no uppercase allowed
 - limit within 63 characters, except for endpoint’s name which is limited within 15 characters
-- no special characters allowed, only dash(-)
+- no special characters allowed except dash(-)
 - start with an alphanumeric character
 - end with an alphanumeric character
 - must not be with all numbers (not included in schema validation, will have extra validation function)